5 Less Crowded Hikes Near Bozeman

 Lewis & Clark Caverns State Park

-You want to talk beloved state parks, just ask any Montanan who's been to the southwestern part of that state about Lewis & Clark Caverns State Park.
-And yes, we are biased as we do run the gift shop and deli at the top of the mountain, but it still is one of the best state parks in Montana!
+You want to talk beloved state parks, just ask any Montanan who's been to the You want to talk beloved state parks, just ask any Montanan who's been to the southwestern part of the state about Lewis & Clark Caverns State Park.
+And yes, we are biased as we do run the gift shop and deli at the top of the mountain, but it is still one of the best state parks in Montana!
 Everyone knows about the fantastic cave tours where you'll get fascinating facts and information from the knowledgeable guides, but did you know you can also hike in other places around the park?
 There's a series of trails for the most experienced hiker to the newbie.
 In fact, the Nature Loop Trail and the Fishing Access Trail are both great for easy hikes and beautiful wildflower spotting.
 Want something more challenging?
 We recommend the Cave Gulch Trail.
-This sucker gains 1,000 feet of elevation in 1.9 miles, but it is closest to the historical journey early cave visitors took during Montana's pioneering history!
+This sucker gains 1,000 feet of elevation in 1.9 miles, but it is closest to the historical journey early cave visitors took during Montana's pioneering days!

 Hike Distance: 7.6 miles (total for all hikes)